 I was glad this lady stepped forward as I was overwhelmed.
 I could have easily been put on the street and Dad a ward of the court.
 The hospital wanted to put Dad in a nursing facility that was far away.
-He had Alzheimers and didn't have a clue what was going on.
+He had Alzheimer's and didn't have a clue what was going on.
 They finally put him in a home that I had no idea where it was.
 This lady told me where it was and helped me to finally get started with a life of my own.
 She spent the next month spreading her time between me and her family.
-The Medicaid papers just about made us both loose our minds.
-They wanted to know when parents had married, when Mom had died, the name of all my Dad's siblings.
+The Medicaid papers just about made us both lose our minds.
+They wanted to know when parents had married when Mom had died, the name of all my Dad's siblings.
 I hadn't had anything to do with any of that.
-Finally after a week we got through that and had Dad in a home.
-Then all there was left was cleaning out Dad's clothes and getting rid of Mom's clothes and when we looked through mine I thought my now friend would cry.
-All my clothes was for a woman born in the 40's and 50's not age appropriate for me.
-She would leave for the day and tell me to call the two or three numbers that was listed for an apartment for low income.
+Finally, after a week we got through that and had Dad in a home.
+Then all there was left was cleaning out Dad's clothes and getting rid of Mom's clothes and when we looked through mine I thought my new friend would cry.
+All my clothes were for a woman born in the '40s and 50's not age-appropriate for me.
+She would leave for the day and tell me to call the two or three numbers that were listed for an apartment for low income.
 I finally got an answer from one.
-I filled out all the paperwork and within a week had an apartment then it was clean out the three bedroom trailer and try to figure out what I was going to need in a one bedroom apartment.
+I filled out all the paperwork and within a week had an apartment then it was clean out the three-bedroom trailer and try to figure out what I was going to need in a one-bedroom apartment.
 What did I do with all the stuff?
 I had a storage shed to go through as well.
 I was slowly overcome with stress and realizing I was on my own.

 I had gotten through most of this when I was going through the storage unit and had no use for any of it.
-One of my now girlfriends, her fiancé took the nuts, bolts and tools that I didn't need.
-I knew I didn't need a snow shovel but took one anyway.ad to get rid of curtains for a three bedroom trailer and hope I had enough for a one bedroom apartment.
+One of my new girlfriends, her fiancé took the nuts, bolts, and tools that I didn't need.
+I knew I didn't need a snow shovel but took one anyway.ad to get rid of curtains for a three-bedroom trailer and hope I had enough for a one-bedroom apartment.
 I finally got moved into my apartment and was scared beyond anything that I wouldn't be able to do it.
 It is now about five years later and I am married.
-Yes I have had to go into counseling to deal with my sudden push into life.
+Yes, I have had to go into counseling to deal with my sudden push into life.
 I am glad someone saw that I needed help and I love all my friends like sisters because I couldn't have made it without them.